Cookie Settings

 There is no perfect solution.

+People are very sensitive to fairness.
+There will always be variability in how much people contribute to a team within a company.
 Some people contribute more and have more responsibilities, while others do less.
 There is a need for a balance between contributions and compensation in comparison with others.

 It will help to treat the matter formally.
 It is critical that the team accepts the merit increase and believes the high performer deserves it.
 Therefore, the judgment about merit increases must come from a neutral perspective, and having a compensation committee or peer reviews will help.

+To avoid such situations in the first place, try to avoid variable pay.
+Pay competitive base salaries and get money out of people’s minds.
 Don’t create too much differentiation between different pay grades, usually seen in broad pay bands.
 Avoid broadening pay bands to escape compensation negotiation; instead, try narrowing pay bands.

 Narrow pay bands will provide more opportunities to adjust the compensation to the actual level of responsibilities.
 Make sure compensation policy is transparent and try using non-financial rewards to differentiate high performers.